Formula 1 start lights

 How to get a real number

 Want to see how your launch compares to a pure visual reflex?
 Take the classic reaction time test too.
 The F1 version usually reads a touch slower because you are processing a more complex scene before you move.
+Then check where the number puts you with is my reaction time good?, or read the full story in how F1 drivers react so fast.

 Frequently asked questions